 A unified body of individuals; an interacting population of various kinds of individuals in a common location; a group of people with a common characteristic or interest living together within a larger society.

 - All students come to the University for academic and social experiences that will teach them valuable lessons about being part of a community.
 Students learn that an individual’s behavior often affects the well being of others in the community.
-Our community expects civility and respect at all times, while upholding an individual’s right to engage in meaningful debate about ideas.
-Our community created and adopted the Student Code of Conduct, which sets the standard for behavior.
+Our community expects civility and respect at all times while upholding an individual’s right to engage in meaningful debate about ideas.
+Our community created and adopted the Student Code, which sets the standard for behavior.

-- Free from favor toward either or any side; elimination of personal feelings, interests or prejudices so as to achieve a proper balance of conflicting needs, rights or demands; equity.
+Free from favor toward either or any side; elimination of personal feelings, interests or prejudices to achieve a proper balance of conflicting needs, rights or demands; equity.

 - The judicial system teaches students about choices and consequences.
-When students make choices to violate the Student Code of Conduct, they must accept responsibility for their actions.
+When students make choices to violate the Student Code, they must accept responsibility for their actions.
 Our system requires honesty - an honest explanation of the incident and an honest acknowledgment of responsibility.
 As members of the community, we must be willing and able to hold one another accountable for unacceptable behavior.